-The accounting records of the Bank are maintained in RON in accordance with Romanian accounting law and National Bank of Romania and National Bank of Cyprus's banking regulations.
+The accounting records of the Bank are maintained in RON in accordance with Romanian accounting law and the banking regulations of the National Bank of Romania and the National Bank of Cyprus.

 The subsidiaries maintain their accounting records in accordance with Romanian and Moldavian accounting law.
 All these accounts of the Bank and subsidiaries are defined hereafter as the statutory accounts.